tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/负载均衡监听器/七层重定向配置_intl_en.md

 ### Prerequisites
 - An HTTPS listener has been configured.
-- The forwarding domain name `https://www.example.com/forsale` has been configured.
+- The forwarded domain name `https://www.example.com/forsale` has been configured.
-- The forwarding domain name and path `https://www.new.com/index` has been configured.
+- The forwarded domain name and path `https://www.new.com/index` has been configured.

 ### Directions
 1. Configure the CLB HTTPS listener in the [CLB Console](https://console.cloud.tencent.com/clb) and set up the web environment of `https://example.com`.
-For more information, please see [Configuring an HTTPS Listener](https://intl.cloud.tencent.com/document/product/214/32516).
+For more information, please see [Configuring HTTPS Listener](https://intl.cloud.tencent.com/document/product/214/32516).
 2. The result of the HTTPS configuration is as shown below:
 ![](https://main.qcloudimg.com/raw/5c1fc217e1795a2f6a7b31c2a7ba3bfc.png)
-3. In the "Redirection Configurations" tab on CLB instance details page, click **Create a Redirection Policy**.
+3. On the "Redirection Configuration" tab in CLB instance details, click **Create Redirection Configuration**.
 ![](https://main.qcloudimg.com/raw/47fa6c0bd8b6f060332333b2685f8efe.png)
-4. Select **Manual Redirection Configuration**.
-In the **Original Access** section, for the "Front-end Protocol and Port", select `HTTPS:443`, and for "Domain Name", select `https://www.example.com/forsale`.
-In the **Redirect to** section, for "Front-end Protocol and Port", select `HTTPS:443`, and for "Domain Name", select `https://www.new.com/index`.
-Click **Next: Configure Directory**.
+4. Select **Manual Redirection Configuration**, select the originally accessed frontend protocol port `HTTPS:443` and domain name `https://www.example.com/forsale`, select the frontend protocol port `HTTPS:443` and domain name `https://www.new.com/index` after redirection, and click **Next: Configure Path**.
 ![](https://main.qcloudimg.com/raw/51106736b5ee61d6e87767652185d57a.png)
 5. Select `/forsale` for the original access path and `/index` for the access path after redirection, and click **Submit** to complete the configuration.
 ![](https://main.qcloudimg.com/raw/5f59b88ecc291d912b7faf2cf1d3770e.png)